VincentS/tpcemysql/README.md

 Known Issues
 ============
-This project can be only compiled with CLANG / LLVM due to the usage of some deprecated system calls.
+This project can be only compiled with CLANG / LLVM due to the usage of some deprecated C functions GCC seems to have an issue with.

 License